danpanthera/TinhKhoanApp/Backend/Khoan.Api/DT_KHKD1_KH03_LN02_REMOVAL_COMPLETE.md

 ---

-_This cleanup ensures the TinhKhoan App focuses on core banking data types and removes unused business planning features._
+_This cleanup ensures the Khoan App focuses on core banking data types and removes unused business planning features._